jadams-cisco/PubHubDeploy/readme.md

 ```

 4. Insert the PubHub JavaScript between the commented tags
+5. Save the .html file you created in the **templates** folder
-5. Push the new .html file you've created to Master on the repository
+6. Push the new .html file to Master on the repository
-6. Visit https://devnetapic.cisco.com/SBPH/[NAME] where [NAME] is the html file you've created **Without the .html suffix**
+7. Visit https://devnetapic.cisco.com/SBPH/[NAME] where [NAME] is the html file you've created **Without the .html suffix**

 Contact Jacob Adams (jacoadam@cisco.com) with any questions.